 The university already has the student’s tuition.
 Universities do not have a duty to educate students during a suspension period resulting from a school disciplinary proceeding arising out of an arrest or conduct that is the subject of an ongoing police investigation.

 Suspension of a college student can seriously interfere with the continuance of their education and educational financing.
 It can thwart their ability to transfer to a different university and can result in their exclusion from campus.

 It is important to remember that anything the arrested student, or student under police investigation, says at a formal suspension hearing may be used against them to prosecute them in court on the underlying offense that led to the administrative school suspension hearing.

-The Code of Student Conduct at the student's University governs the disciplinary process.
-It can be found on the University website.
-State and Federal statutes require only that a hearing be held in compliance with minimum due process requirements prior to any final disciplinary action being taken by the University.
+The Code of Student Conduct at the student’s university governs the disciplinary process.
+It can be found on the school’s website.
+State and federal statutes require only that a hearing be held in compliance with minimum due process requirements prior to any final disciplinary action being taken by the university.
 The Code of Conduct will also provide rules concerning the appeal of any disciplinary decision made by the University.

 If you, your friend, or a family member is accused of criminal conduct or arrested while enrolled and attending a college or university in Connecticut, call Attorney Pamala J. Favreau at 860-634-1767.
 Attorney Favreau will help you determine the best course of action needed to move forward.
 You can also use this email form to get in touch.